-WHAT TO EXPECT ON THE DAY OF YOUR COLONOSCOPY
+WHAT TO EXPECT ON THE DAY OF YOUR UPPER ENDOSCOPY

-- You may brush your teeth and have small sips of clear liquids until 3 hours before your procedure. - You may take your usual medications with small sips of water.
-If you use inhalers, prescription eye drops or nasal sprays, you may take them as you would normally and then bring them with you. - Please bring your completed MEDICATION LIST with you (see the last page of these instructions). - If you have a colostomy or ileostomy, please bring an extra set of stoma supplies (flange, pouch, etc.) so that your stoma pouch can be replaced following the procedure. - Wear comfortable clothing that is easy to remove and leave jewelry and any other valuables at home. - Please limit your visitors to 1 or 2 friends or family members.
-Please speak with one of the GI Lab staff members if you have a special circumstance or request. - Parking is available in the Lavin Family Pavilion and can be accessed from either Erie Street or Ontario Street.
-Remember to bring your parking ticket with you for validation. - Report to the GI Lab on the 16th Floor of the Lavin Family Pavilion to check in at the registration desk at the scheduled arrival time. - You will be required to show a photo ID, verify insurance information, address, phone number, and email address. - If you are concerned that you have been waiting too long after you have checked in, please speak to the front desk staff or a GI Lab staff member. - You will be brought into the GI Lab where a nurse will review your medical history, current medication list, and that you have taken your preparation appropriately.
+- Wear comfortable, loose-fitting clothing that is easy to step into and out of.
+Wear flat shoes or tennis shoes.
+Do not wear jewelry or bring valuables with you. - In order to perform a successful EGD, you should not eat or drink anything after midnight the night before your exam.
+Your stomach must be completely empty to get a thorough examination. - If you have anything removable in your mouth (i.e. dentures or partials) it will have to be removed for the test. - You may take your usual medications with small sips of water.
+If you use inhalers, prescription eye drops or nasal sprays, you may take them as you would normally and then bring them with you. - Please bring your completed MEDICATION LIST with you (see the last page of these instructions). - Wear comfortable clothing that is easy to remove and leave jewelry and any other valuables at home. - Please limit your visitors to 1 or 2 friends or family members.
+Please speak with one of the GI Lab staff members if you have a special circumstance or request.

+- Parking is available in the Lavin Family Pavilion and can be accessed from either Erie Street or Ontario Street.
+Remember to bring your parking ticket with you for validation. - Report to the GI Lab on the 16th Floor of the Lavin Family Pavilion to check in at the registration desk at the scheduled arrival time. - You will be required to show a photo ID, verify insurance information, address, phone number, and e-mail address. - If you are concerned that you have been waiting too long after you have checked in, please speak to the front desk staff or a GI Lab staff member. - You will be brought into the GI Lab where a nurse will review your medical history, current medication list, and that you have been fasting appropriately.
 You will be asked to put on a hospital gown.
 An intravenous line (IV) will be started for your sedation during the procedure.
 If you are female, you will be offered a free pregnancy test prior to the procedure, per hospital policy.
 If you have a history of falling or fainting, please tell the nurse before the IV is placed. - During the procedure, your heart rate, blood pressure and oxygen level will be monitored. - You will be required to sign a consent form with the doctor prior to your procedure. - When your procedure is done, you will remain in the recovery room for at least 1 hour. - You may still experience effects from the sedation, such as being tired and forgetful, for a few hours after your procedure. - The recovery room nurse will review what you should expect to feel for the remainder of the day.
-If you had a colonoscopy, this includes feeling some gas pain.
 If you have had an upper endoscopy, you may have a sore throat. - After the procedure, you will receive preliminary results and follow-up instructions. - When you leave the GI Lab, please remember to take all of your belongings and your discharge instructions.